jarjarwalker/frontend-nanodegree-feedreader/README.md

 # Feed Reader Testing

+To run the application open the index.html file in your browser.
 To run the application successfully without any errors, the following steps should be taken:

 #Initial Entries